Through the Late Night

 "Through the Late Night" (stylized in all lowercase) is a song by American rapper Travis Scott featuring fellow American rapper Kid Cudi.
-The first of several collaborations between the two rappers, it was released on September 2, 2016, as a track from the rapper's second studio album Birds in the Trap Sing McKnight.
+The first of several collaborations between the two rappers, it was released on September 2, 2016, as a track from the scott's second studio album Birds in the Trap Sing McKnight.

 Composition

 The song features humming in the chorus from Kid Cudi, who sings the refrain, "Sleep through day, then we play all through the late night".
-It finds the rappers singing about partying at late nights, with references to drugs, namely lysergic acid diethylamide.
+It finds the rappers singing about partying late at night, with references to drugs, namely lysergic acid diethylamide.
 Travis Scott also interpolates Cudi's "Day 'n' Nite" in his verse.

 Critical reception

 The song was met with generally favorable reviews.
 Kid Cudi's humming was particularly praised; Preezy Brown of XXL added that his "lyrical ability is on display here" as well.
 Critics commented that Travis Scott had unclear lyrics in the song.
 However, regarding one of Scott's lines, Matthew Strauss of Pitchfork wrote that "Because he does not provide great detail or context as to why he's in dire need of salvation, it comes off as both grandiose and vacuous, which, at best, is just really fun to listen to."